 click here for a pdf version of this destination write-up - easier to print - no photos

-Easy access to some of the best birdwatching in Latin America draws many people to this small Central American country.
+Easy access to some of the best birdwatching on the planet draws many people to this small Central American country.
 Just outside the capital, the Radisson Summit Resort is close to the lowland rainforest of Soberania National Park and the famous Pipeline Road.
 A couple of hours west, we will search for foothill species in the vicinity of the beautiful town of El Valle de Anton.
 A little further west is the town of Santiago, from where we will visit lowland wetlands as well as the Santa Fe highlands.
 Further west still we will find ourselves close to the border with Costa Rica.
 Here, the slopes of Volcan Baru are home to abundant birdlife including the amazing Resplendent Quetzal.

 We will arrive at Panama City on the evening of day one and transfer straight to the Radisson Summit Resort for a four night stay.
 We then have two nights in El Valle and two nights in Santiago, followed by two nights near Boquete and the last four nights near Volcan.
 On day 15, we will fly back from David to Panama City and connect with our evening flight home.

 Arriving in the evening, we will transfer straight to the Radisson Summit Hotel for a stay of four nights.
 Here we are at the edge of the rainforest and yet just 20 minutes from the city!

 On our first morning we will quickly forget about the previous day’s journey.
 In the grounds there are numerous parrots, toucans and other colourful species that can be watched sitting out on exposed perches to get the benefit of the first warming rays of sun.
 Sloths and Capybaras can also be seen in the grounds.